Thursday 27 December 2012

 There is a school of thought out there, that in life you don’t choose to read your books, they choose you.
 With this in mind combined with years of seemingly unrequited love, I decided that I’d give the book a chance.
 I mean it could have been wider off the mark in terms of subject matter, so how much could it hurt?
 The least I might do is be grateful.

-entirely different place.
+It may sound strange, but the most prestigious place for my reading material in my little sphere, is the home toilet.
+Not to be confused with the work toilet, that's an entirely different place.
 The work toilet is where, occasion permitting, one might steal a few minutes to gaze into the literary portal during the hours of commerce.
 The home toilet however is pride of place, guaranteed at least four pages of reading each day, two pages ante meridian and two more then post meridian.
 This may not seem much but I suffer greatly from a ‘busy life syndrome’, so carpe diem as far as chances to read are concerned.

 Much to my surprise I started to love McNabe’s offering, couldn’t put it down, in fact and eventually when I did, I found myself back in the local Simon shop.
 That great bastion of literature, searching out another offering from Mr McNabe’s repertoire.
 I began to question what attributes did his writing have, that had sucked me in.